backdrop-contrib/ldap/README.md

 - Time Limit in seconds
 - How aliases should be handled during the search
 - Scope of search (Base or Onelevel or Subtree)

+Export the configuration of a query:
+  - Administration > Configuration > Development > Configuration management > Single import/export > Export
+    ( admin/config/development/configuration/single/export )
+  - Configuration group: LDAP queries
+  - Configuration name: Select the name of the query
+  - The configuration will appear in the "Exported configuration" field.
+Copy it.

+Import the configuration of a query:
+  - Administration > Configuration > Development > Configuration management > Single import/export > Import
+    ( admin/config/development/configuration/single )
+  - Paste the configuration of the query here and press the "Import" button.